ARTICLE I. NAME

 - Give legal advice about filing status and other issues

 Nominations of officers shall be held at the regular meeting of the Membership in February of each year.
 An eligible voting member seeking office must be nominated by any voting member of the Club, themselves included, at the January meeting.
 Additional names may be placed in nomination by other voting members at the February meeting prior to voting.
 Newly elected officers shall take office immediately upon election.

 C.1 – Elections of Officers

-Elections of Officers will take place in the first meeting of February, through a ranking vote system by ranking candidates from a scale of 1 to 5 points.
+Elections of Officers will take place in the first meeting of February, throughranked choice voting.
 The candidate with the highest point will take the position.
 Candidates for each positions will be given an opportunity to speak briefly to the Membership about their suitability for the role.
 One person can run for more than one officer position, but can hold only one position at a time.
 If a candidate wins more than one office in a given election, that person will be granted the right to choose which position they desire.